danielmarschall/swissbit_secure_sd_api/README.md

 ## Disclaimer

-I am not responsible for any damages that may cause by using this API or documentation.
-Note that programmatically logging in with wrong password
+This is a research project I developed in my spare time because I was curious how these devices work and how the SDK communicates with them.
+I published my research in believe that it might be interesting for other people that are curious about these technical topics too, as well as people who might find usage by programatically locking and unlocking the secure SD card.

-(or wrong implementation) can destroy the device.
+Please note that I am not responsible for any damages that may cause by using this API or documentation.
+Note that programmatically accessing the interface with wrong keys (or wrong implementation) can destroy the device.

 Use this API for private use only.
 If you need this API commercially, please